MaroonBeret/s3_substring_search/README.md

 For AWS (if the `S3_ENDPOINT_URL` environment variable is set):
 - `python s3_search.py test-bucket "error"`
-Please note that using AWS S3 instead of localstack is not tested.
+Please note that using AWS S3 instead of localstack is not tested, but should work.

 ### Notes
 - The `create_test_files.py` script is available to create a test file structure inside an S3 bucket.